-This weekend I became a National Champion.
+This weekend, I achieved my dream and became a National Champion.

 The past four years have been an incredible journey, and my dream is just beginning.
 Taking a moment to reflect on where you’ve been can be amazing.

 I appreciate the challenges and the incredible people who supported me.
 The entire process has helped me learn and grow.

 I won both the 100 & 200 Breaststroke this weekend, set a new NCAA record in the 200, and received the 2011 Men’s Swimmer of the Year award.